srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running_cu.rst

-If srsRAN Project has been installed using ``sudo make install`` or installed from packages then you will be able to run srsCU from anywhere on your machine.
+If |project_name| has been installed using ``sudo make install`` or installed from packages then you will be able to run srsCU from anywhere on your machine.

-If you built srsRAN Project from source and have not installed it, then you can run srsCU from: ``/srsRAN_Project/build/apps/cu``.
+If you have built |project_name| from source and have not installed it, then you can run srsCU from: ``/srsRAN_Project/build/apps/cu``.
 In this folder you will find the srsCU application binary.

 Run srsCU as follows, passing the YAML configuration file: